×

 What is it like to retire in Korea?

 "Retirement in Korea can be an enjoyable experience for expats.
 There is an active expat community in Korea, with many retirees taking part in cultural activities such as visiting temples, palaces, and museums.
 There are also plenty of recreational activities to enjoy, such as hiking, biking, and golfing.
 For those looking for a more active nightlife, there are plenty of bars, clubs, and restaurants to explore.
-Additionally, there are many festivals and events throughout the year that retirees can take part in," said one retiree in living in Korea.
+Additionally, there are many festivals and events throughout the year that retirees can take part in," said one retiree in Korea.

 Get Quote